David Logan, a Man On the Run

-At one time he published a book of the “The One Hundred Most Eligible Single Men in Honolulu (and how to meet them.)”.
+After about a year, he published a book of the “The One Hundred Most Eligible Single Men in Honolulu (and how to meet them.)”.
 It featured pictures, short bios, and if he was to be believed, he had a panel of women who read the bios and questionnaires’ and selected the men without knowing their names or seeing their pictures.

 When I was told I’d been selected I expressed my thanks which he put off by telling I had been selected by a “Majority of the panel”.

 Ok, I’ll admit it was a real ego boost.
 I was in my early 30’s, really chasing my dick big time, and this was great.
-Dave and I would often go down to the Hyatt and listen to Jimmy Borges entertain, and pick-up women.
+Dave and I would often go down to the Hyatt and listen to Jimmy Borges sing and entertain, and pick-up women.
 Like I said, he was smooth talking and good looking, I was just the wingman.

-Hell, the Vice Principal of one of the middle schools recognized me from the book, and we ended up having a several months long affair.
+Hell, the Vice Principal of one of the Kaneohe middle schools recognized me from the book, and we ended up having a several months long affair.

 By then Dave Logan had kind of disappeared.

 Until one night in the mid 90’s, Julie and I were at Anna’s (big surprise there) when Dave taps me on the shoulder and greets me.

 I introduced him to my wife and he asks if we can sit and talk for a while, just the two of us.